redpanda-data/connect/website/docs/components/outputs/azure_blob_storage.md

 ### `storage_account`

-The storage account to upload messages to.
+The storage account to access.
 This field is ignored if `storage_connection_string` is set.

 Type: `string`